Quito: Colonial period

-Inca indigenous resistance to Spanish colonization continued during 1534.
+Incan uprising against the Spanish continued during 1534.
 The conquistador Diego de Almagro founded Santiago de Quito (in present-day Colta, near Riobamba) on 15 August 1534, renamed as San Francisco de Quito on 28 August 1534.
 The city was later refounded at its present location on 6 December 1534 by 204 settlers led by Sebastián de Benalcázar, who captured leader Rumiñahui, effectively ending all organized resistance.
 Rumiñahui was executed on 10 January 1535.

-On 28 March 1541 Quito was declared a city, and on 23 February 1556 it was given the title Muy Noble y Muy Leal Ciudad de San Francisco de Quito ("Very Noble and Loyal City of San Francisco of Quito"), marking the start of its next phase of urban development.
+On 28 March 1541, Quito was declared a city.
+Further, on 23 February 1556, it was given the title Muy Noble y Muy Leal Ciudad de San Francisco de Quito ("Very Noble and Loyal City of San Francisco of Quito"), marking the start of its next phase of urban development.
 In 1563 Quito became the seat of a Real Audiencia (administrative district) of Spain.
-It was classified as part of the Viceroyalty of Peru until 1717, after which the Audiencia was part of the new Viceroyalty of Nueva Granada.
+It was classified as part of the Viceroyalty of Peru until 1717, after which the Audiencia was part of the new Viceroyalty of New Granada.
 Under both Viceroyalties, the district was administered from Quito, (see Real Audiencia de Quito).

 The Spanish established Roman Catholicism in Quito.
 The first church (El Belén) was built before the city was officially founded.
 In January 1535 the San Francisco Convent was constructed, the first of about 20 churches and convents built during the colonial period.
 The Spanish converted the indigenous population to Christianity and used them as labor for construction.

 In 1743, after nearly 210 years of Spanish colonization, Quito was a city of about 10,000 inhabitants.
 Quito briefly proclaimed its de facto independence from Spain between 1765 and 1766 during the Quito Revolt.
 On 10 August 1809, a movement was again started in Quito to win independence from Spain.
 On that date a plan for government was unveiled, which appointed Juan Pío Montúfar as president and prominent pro-independence figures in other government positions.

 This initial movement was defeated on 2 August 1810, when colonial troops arrived from Lima, Peru, and killed the leaders of the uprising and about 200 other settlers.
 A chain of conflicts climaxed on 24 May 1822, when Antonio José de Sucre, under the command of Simón Bolívar, led troops into the Battle of Pichincha, on the slopes of the volcano.
 Their victory established the independence of Quito and the surrounding areas.